heeplr/document-dl/README.md

-Command line program to download documents from web portals.
+Plugin based command line program to download documents from web portals.

-Use specific plugins to download all kind of documents (invoices, notifications, ...) or write your own scraping plugin.
+List or download all kind of documents (invoices, notifications, ...) or write your own scraping plugin.

+Select specific documents using simple string search (**--filter** argument) or using complex [jq queries](http://stedolan.github.io/jq/manual/) (**--jq** argument).

 # Dependencies